Banking basics

 IBAN vs. SWIFT code

-The International Bank Account Number (IBAN) and the Society for Worldwide Interbank Financial Telecommunication (SWIFT) code are two standard methods for identifying bank accounts for international transfers.
-Each code has a different purpose in the international financial market.
+The International Bank Account Number (IBAN) and the Society for Worldwide Interbank Financial Telecommunication (SWIFT) code are two internationally recognized, standardized methods.
+They help to identify bank accounts for international transfers.
+Each code is used for a different purpose in the international financial market.

-On the other hand, the SWIFT code allows to identify a specific bank in an international transaction.
-The Swift code consists of 8 to 11 alphanumeric characters: the letters identifying the bank, the country code, the area code, and the branch identification.
+On the other hand, the SWIFT code lets you identify a specific bank.
+The Swift code characters denote the bank, country code, area code, and branch identification.
 Unlike the IBAN, the SWIFT code does not specify a specific account number.

 SWIFT has extensive messaging capabilities and remains the main method for international fund transfers.
 It allows banks to exchange a large amount of financial data: account status, debit and credit amounts, and transfer details.

-IBANs are commonly used in the European Union and neighboring countries.
-Banks in the United States and Canada recognize IBAN and use the system for outgoing international transfers.
+European Union and neighboring countries use IBANs.
+Financial institutions in both the United States and Canada acknowledge and utilize the IBAN system for conducting outbound international transfers.

 IBAN vs BIC

-The term ‘Bank Identification Code’ (BIC) is usually used as an alternative to the SWIFT code.
+The term ‘Bank Identification Code’ (BIC) is a SWIFT code alternative.
 For this reason, BIC and SWIFT codes are often seen together as SWIFT/BIC.
-The SWIFT network is the system used for international transfers, and BICs are the codes used in this network

 It is essential to have the correct BIC.
 An incorrect BIC may result in additional costs incurred after the transaction to correct a misdirected transfer.